bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

     GLTF Scene with the model, so you can spawn it into your game.
   - To represent a whole level, as a GLTF Scene, possibly also including the camera.
 This lets you load and spawn a whole level/map at once.
-  - To represent a piece of a level/map, such as a room.
+  - To represent sections of a level/map, such as a rooms, as separate GLTF Scenes.
+    They can share meshes and textures if needed.
   - To contain a set of many different "3D models", each as a separate GLTF Scene.
     This lets you load and manage the whole collection at once and spawn them individually as needed.
   - … others?